Installations using HETAS registered installer or obtaining building regulations

 Meeting building regulations

-Using a HETAS registered installer, like ourselves, can save time and money; and we will ensure your heating appliance works safely and efficiently.
+Using a HETAS registered installer, can save time and money; and will ensure your heating appliance works safely and efficiently.

 All installations of solid fuel and wood biomass appliances and systems are subject to the requirements of Building Regulations and are notifiable to the Local Authority in your area by law.
 HETAS registered installers can self-certificate their work thus avoiding the need for costly and time consuming Building Notice applications to the local Building Control Department.

-As a HETAS Registered Business we leave you the customer with a Compliance Certificate and send a copy to HETAS for onward notification to the Local Authority.
+All HETAS Registered Business's will leave you the customer with a Compliance Certificate and send a copy to HETAS for onward notification to the Local Authority.
 This is a simple and effective process costing a few pounds whereas the local authority Building Notice can cost hundreds of pounds in some cases.

 The Certificates issued by HETAS and the notifications to Local Authority are important records demonstrating that work was done legally, by registered competent businesses and individuals and records that the registered business carried out the work in accordance with Building Regulations.
 When people sell their houses - the information about work carried out under the Building Regulations in England & Wales is used by Solicitors on their inquiry forms and failure to demostrate compliant work where applicable, can adversely affect the sale of properties.
 The information gathered in this way may be used in any future home information pack (HIP) requirement; and Local Authorities are already required by law to hold such information.